 feedback, so that what a system does affects its own behavior.”

 Emergence is the occurrence of genuinely new and novel qualities that are unique to a system and thus separate from its components.

 Emergence can be a tricky concept, but it is an extremely useful model to explore.
 It allows us to understand why some things are greater than the sum of their parts.
 It demonstrates that power can arise from components that on their own are relatively powerless.

 A school of fish is a perfect example.
-If you study the movement of one fish you would have no appreciation for the shape and behavior that 10,000 of them together will produce.
+If you studied the movement of one fish, you would have no appreciation for the shape and behavior that 10,000 of them together will produce.
 Essentially, the complex behavior they exhibit as a group is more than the physical motion of each individual fish.

 Understanding that organisms, including humans, can self-organize into systems that have properties that are unique to the collective is a lens through which you can better understand the behaviors of large organizations such as a bureaucracy, political system, or a marketplace.

 Western Europe in the 13th century was almost dysfunctional.
 The borders of England, France, and Germany were not what we’d recognize today, and most rulers spent their time (and money) constantly reorganizing the geopolitical boundaries.
 Peace treaties were seasonal and monarchs would go into enormous debt to finance various exploits designed to take, or take back, land.
 Taxes were a certainty.
 Not so much who you’d be paying them to.

 Women of the royalty and nobility were a huge component of these ‘raising funds for invasion’ schemes.
 Maybe beauty mattered, and there is some evidence that Kings and Queens did occasionally love each other.
 But money mattered more.
 High-class women came with dowries of lands and goods, which helped fund the ongoing conquests.